vaibhavbhajanka/smart-video-polling-client/README.md

     - **Comprehensive Logging**: Logs detailed information at each polling attempt, including status, progress, expected time, and waiting intervals, enhancing observability and aiding users in monitoring and troubleshooting.

-### Running the Server (Ensure server is up and running if video translation needs to checked manually)
+### Running the Server (Ensure server is up and running if video translation needs to be checked manually)

 The translation server simulates a video translation backend with a configurable random delay.
 You need to start the server before running the client.